-It is pretty easy to rub pain gel on your teeth or even to use temporary dental cement.
+It is easy to rub pain gel on your teeth or even use temporary dental cement.

 However, what if you have to go longer without a dentist?

-There are two good emergency dental books and one good course that I know about.
+There are two good emergency dental books that I know about.

 They won’t make you into a dentist, but they will help you prepare for (and avoid) dental emergencies.

 I can’t emphasize how important it is to brush your teeth daily to prevent dental emergencies when SHTF.

 The problem is that it’s easy to get separated from your toothbrush.

 Some of you who regularly read the Primal Survivor blog know that I am following the Syrian war crisis (I do not want to start a political discussion.
 Rather, I believe that these modern-day disasters can teach us a lot about preparedness!).

 When one aid worker went to Syria with a mobile dentist van, she found that many families weren’t brushing their teeth.

 The reason why?